Interview by Andreea Boyer // Edited by Chris Charles of Idol Features

 Alexandre Laugier: Learn, always learn.
 Make, always make.
 We are fortunate today to have wonderful tools at our disposal.
 You can make a movie with a phone, no matter your means.
 Only the content of the film counts.
 You want to make a movie?
 Do it.
 There is no magic formula.
 The cinema is very subjective, the audience will like it or not.
 Like any art, you have to try.
 It’s your vision.
 First learn the codes, then succeed in getting away from them.

-Thank you, Alexandre.
+Thank you, Mr. Laugier.
 We wish you continued success.

-See more of Alexandre and his work at his IMDb Page.
+See more of Alexandre Laugier and his works at his IMDb Page.